 A document called a “scope and sequence” can usually be found on a publisher’s website.
 This chart is a road map of every course for every grade a publisher offers curriculum for, providing you with the big picture of where your child will start and end with each course.

 A curriculum that suggests that a single textbook is appropriate for children in grades 1–6 is treating your kids the same way college professors deal with lecture halls filled with students—one size fits all.
 Some children are going to feel completely overwhelmed, and others will be bored.
-In many cases, you, the parent, are burdened with the task of trying to translate content up or down to match your child’s level of development.
-That’s no fun for anyone involved.
+In many cases, you, the parent, must shoulder the task of translating content up or down to match your child’s level of development.
+That’s no fun for anyone.

 I would recommend the next time you shop for curriculum, look for the scope and sequence.
 Check out the BJU Press Scope and Sequence by Grade.